wataru-maeda/react-native-boilerplate/README.md

 If your project structure becomes complicated and has a lot of nested folders, you will have problems with relative paths.
 In the boilerplate, you can use absolute paths.
 You write a simple import statement i.e. 'components/Button'.
 No more ../../../components/Button.
 The configuration is written in [babel.config.js](https://github.com/wataru-maeda/react-native-boilerplate/blob/doc/readme/babel.config.js) and [tsconfig.json](https://github.com/wataru-maeda/react-native-boilerplate/blob/doc/readme/tsconfig.json).

+#### Environment Variables

+You may want to switch environment variables based on the development stage.
+If you want to add `dev` environment for example,
+1. Add a new script `APP_ENV=dev npx expo start -c` in [scripts](https://github.com/wataru-maeda/react-native-boilerplate/blob/main/package.json#L9)
+2. Add dev configuration in app.config.ts ([example](https://github.com/wataru-maeda/react-native-boilerplate/blob/main/app.config.ts#L12))
+3. Populate the environment variables in [config.ts](https://github.com/wataru-maeda/react-native-boilerplate/blob/main/src/utils/config.ts#L5)

+If you'd like to know more about dynamic configuration, please check the [page](https://docs.expo.dev/workflow/configuration/#dynamic-configuration).

 #### Code formatting, fixing and testing on pre-commit

 It's very important to keep code clean to maintain readability and productivity.
 In the boilerplate, Eslint, Prettier and Jest configurations are done.
 It's continuously checking and formatting your code while you coding (Please enable "Format on Save" option if you prefer to format code after saving change).
 After you submit changes, pre-commit script will run to handle checking and formatting your code, run test.
 If the 3 steps are passed, you will be able to push the change.

-#### Environment Variables

-You may want to switch environments based on the development stage.
-There are 3 steps to setup a new environment.
-1. Run expo with `APP_ENV=yourenv` in [scripts](https://github.com/wataru-maeda/react-native-boilerplate/blob/main/package.json#L9)
-2. Dynamically change environment variables based on `process.env.APP_ENV` in [app.config.ts](https://github.com/wataru-maeda/react-native-boilerplate/blob/main/app.config.ts#L12)
-3. Populate the variables in [config.ts](https://github.com/wataru-maeda/react-native-boilerplate/blob/main/src/utils/config.ts#L5)

-If you'd like to know more about dynamic configuration, please check the [page](https://docs.expo.dev/workflow/configuration/#dynamic-configuration).

 #### Automated-deployment with github action